-But they kept on calling out, saying, "Crucify, crucify Him - Calling out (They kept on yelling)(2019) is the verb epiphoneo in the imperfect tense (over and over, again and again) which is used only by Luke in the context of a crowd or mob shouting (Lk 23:21; Acts 12:22; 21:34; 22:24).
-It indicates these Jews were crying out loudly (cf Acts 12:22), even shouting (cf Acts 21:34, 24) in response to Pilate even before he announced "not guilty" for the third time.
+But they kept on calling out, saying, "Crucify, crucify (stauroo) Him - Calling out (They kept on yelling)(2019) is the verb epiphoneo in the imperfect tense (over and over, again and again) which is used only by Luke in the context of a crowd or mob shouting (Lk 23:21; Acts 12:22; 21:34; 22:24).
+Moffatt is probably not far off in his paraphrase "but they roared."
+The point is that these bloodthirsty Jews were crying out loudly (cf Acts 12:22), shouting (cf Acts 21:34, 24) to Pilate even before he announced "not guilty" for the third time.
 One can just imagine the Jews' voices or protest rising several decibels after they heard this third official announcement of Jesus' innocence.
+Crucify (stauroo) is in the form of a command, the present imperative.